Developer Guide

 The user input is parsed and constructs a

-object.
-(Implementation details of the parser are omitted here as they are not central in developing an understanding of thelist
+ListCommandobject.
+(Implementation details of the parser are omitted here as they are not central in developing an understanding of thelistoperation) -

 When this command is executed, it calls the